You are here:

 Because the symptoms are similar to those of some other knee problems, plica syndrome is often misdiagnosed.
 Diagnosis usually depends on excluding other conditions that cause similar symptoms.

 The goal of treatment for plica syndrome is to reduce inflammation of the synovium and thickening of the plicae.
-The doctor usually prescribes medicine such as ibuprofen to reduce inflammation.
+The doctor usually prescribes medicine to reduce inflammation.
 People are also advised to reduce activity, apply ice and an elastic bandage to the knee, and do strengthening exercises.
-A cortisone injection into the plica folds helps about half of those treated.
-If treatment fails to relieve symptoms within 3 months, the doctor may recommend arthroscopic or open surgery to remove the plicae.
+If treatment fails to relieve symptoms, the doctor may recommend arthroscopic or open surgery to remove the plicae.

 After an examination by your primary care doctor, he or she may refer you to a rheumatologist, an orthopaedic surgeon, or both.
 A rheumatologist specializes in nonsurgical treatment of arthritis and other rheumatic diseases.
 An orthopaedic surgeon, or orthopaedist, specializes in nonsurgical and surgical treatment of bones, joints, and soft tissues such as ligaments, tendons, and muscles.